DE / EN

 The School of Social Sciences is well-known for its cutting-edge research, whose outstanding quality has been confirmed time and again by various rankings.
-Our three departments Political Science, Psychology, and Sociology provide a stimulating environment for early-stage researcher, where they can advance their academic careers and have the opportunity to pursue a doctorate or habilitation.
+Our three departments Political Science, Psychology, and Sociology support early-career researchers, where they can advance their academic careers and have the opportunity to pursue a doctorate or habilitation.

 All three departments of the School (Political Science, Psychology, and Sociology) are devoted to a theoretically informed, empirical-analytical approach to research with a focus on quantitative methods.
 This includes both methods for controlled data collection (e.g., surveys, observations, experiments) and methods for statistical data analysis.